RajLabMSSM/RNA_Editing_Monocytes/README.md

 ## [Tiebrush](https://github.com/RajLabMSSM/RNA_Editing_Monocytes/tree/main/Tiebrush)
 1) Gene specific folders
    - For specific genes, bam, bai ,bigwig, bed files for Basal samples, IFN-stimulated samples, and LPS-stimulated samples, to be loaded in IGV to visually see Editing rates.
+2) All samples
+   - For all samples, all genes, by Stimulation
 ___
 ## [Figures](https://github.com/RajLabMSSM/RNA_Editing_Monocytes/tree/main/Figure)
 1) Main_Figure